info-beamer/package-hdv2-player/README.md

 As already discussed in the playlist configuration above, each playlist slot can specify alternative content.
 You can use the "Preferred alternative" dropdown to select which of those alternative content the device should play.
+If a playlist slot doesn't have any configured content for the selected alternative, the device will play the default content instead.

 ## Debugging

 You can identify a device and show various debugging values by clicking on the "Identify screen" button.
-This will show an overlay above the normal content on the device for the next 60 seconds.
+This will show an overlay above the normal content on the device for the next 3 minutes.

 ## Synchronization Status